JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [update] at the point where we can look up a pokemon and return the egg groups

-- [next up] for each egg group list the pokemon in that egg group
+- [update] for each egg group list the pokemon in that egg group

+- [action] added stuff in state

+- learned about developer tools in chrome

+- seems like I don't understand the state process properly since stuff doesn't update properly each time.

 ## things to learn / user stories